The security aspects of DiGA and DiPA digital health apps on prescription

 Share on linkedin

-It has been over two years since the Bundestag allowed physicians in Germany to prescribe digital health applications to their patients.
-DiGA (Digitale Gesundheitsandwendungen – or in English Digital Health Applications), also called “apps on prescription”, are CE-marked medical devices that help patients with the recognition, monitoring, treatment, or alleviation of diseases, injuries, or disabilities.
+DiGA (Digitale Gesundheitsandwendungen – or in English, Digital Health Applications), also called “apps on prescription,” are CE-marked medical devices that help patients with the recognition, monitoring, treatment, or alleviation of diseases, injuries, or disabilities.
 They can be mobile apps, web applications, or other devices whose main functionality is based on digital technology.

-Between November 2020 and October 2021, they have been prescribed 50 000 times, and their use is only expected to grow in the near future.
-Currently, there are 34 DiGA in the BfARM directory.
-Some examples of DiGA are: Deprexis, available as a web app for assisting in the treatment of depression, Endo App for patients suffering from endometriosis, or Elevida – a web app for people with multiple sclerosis.
+In November 2019, the Bundestag allowed physicians in Germany to prescribe digital health applications to their patients.
+All patients who have statutory health insurance are eligible to receive prescribed health app care.
+In January 2024, there were 59 DiGA in the BfARM directory.
+Some examples of DiGA apps are: Deprexis, available as a web app for assisting in the treatment of depression, Endo App for patients suffering from endometriosis, or Elevida – a web app for people with multiple sclerosis.

-The stakes of keeping patient data secure
+The stakes of keeping patient health data secure

 Why DiGA and DiPA manufacturers should prioritize security?